freenas/freenas-docs/userguide/system.rst

 read-only by first attempting to change it from :ref:`Shell`.
 For example, to change the value of *net.inet.tcp.delay_ack* to *1*, use the command :command:`sysctl net.inet.tcp.delay_ack=1`.
-If the sysctl value is read-only, an error message will indicate that the setting is read-only.
-If you do not get an error, the setting is now applied.
+If the sysctl value is read-only, an error message indicates that the setting is read-only.
+If no error is shown, the setting is now applied.
 For the setting to be persistent across reboots, the sysctl must still be added in
 :menuselection:`System --> Tunables`.